thoughtspot/tse-step-by-step/lesson-01-intro-to-tse/README-01.md

 ## Activities

 1. If you don't have one, create a [ThoughtSpot Account](https://www.thoughtspot.com/trial?tsref=ts-dev-training).
-This account will need Developer (and possibly Admin) privileges.

 [next >](../lesson-02-setting-up/README-02.md)